panosoft/elm-websocket-client/readme.md

 # Alternative Websocket Effects Manager for Elm

-> Websocket Effects Manager for Elm front-end programs that allows for more sophisticated higher-level protocols.
+> Websocket Effects Manager for Elm that works with BOTH front-end (browser) and back-end (node) programs.
+It allows for more sophisticated higher-level protocols than the default Websocket provided by Elm.
 It provides a message when the connection is lost allowing clients to employ their own reconnection strategy.

 >For example, when connecting to stateful back-end services, the client may need to re-authenticate or re-subscribe to that service.